An Infinite Family of Circulant Graphs with Perfect State Transfer in Discrete Quantum Walks: An Infinite Family

+Note that this is a sum of real parts of $n$-th roots of unity.
+We show that circulant graphs whose connection sets satisfy a simple condition admit perfect state transfer.

-\begin{theorem} Let $n$ be an odd integer.
-For any distinct integers $a$ and $b$ such that $a+b=n$, the circulant graph $X(\ints_{2n}, \pm\{a,b\})$ admits perfect state transfer at time $2n$ from vertex $0$ to vertex $n$. \end{theorem} \proof We first show that when $n$ is odd, the spectral decomposition of $U^{2n}$ can be simplified.
-Let $X=X(\ints_{2n},\pm\{a,b\})$.
-The eigenvalues of $X$ are
+\begin{theorem} Let $\ell$ be an odd integer.
+For any distinct integers $a$ and $b$ such that $a+b=\ell$, the circulant graph $X(\ints_{2\ell}, \pm\{a,b\})$ admits perfect state transfer at time $2\ell$ from vertex $0$ to vertex $\ell$. \end{theorem} \proof The eigenvalues of $X$ are